lblod/berichten-melding-service/README.md

 Refer to [Job-controller-service](https://github.com/lblod/job-controller-service) for more information.

 ### `nfo:RemoteDataObject` & `nfo:FileDataObject`
-Attachments are exchanged; the meta data of this is stored in the database.
+Attachments are exchanged; the metadata of this is stored in the database.

 Refer to [Download-url-service](https://github.com/lblod/download-url-service)
   and [File-service](https://github.com/mu-semtech/file-service)